Guru834/Shopping_Cart-Typescript/README.md

 # Shopping_Cart-TypeScript
-This programme was intended to assist customers in purchasing their favourite items through a user-friendly website.
-This programme makes use of a fake store API.
+This program was intended to assist customers in purchasing their favorite items through a user-friendly website.
+This program makes use of a fake store API.
 <br />
 # Contributors
 <a href = 'https://github.com/Guru834/'>Guru834</a>